retr0h/gilt/docs/docs/contributing.md

 ### Writing tests

-When making a changes, consider whether new tests are required.
+When making changes, consider whether new tests are required.
 These tests should ensure that the functionality you are adding will continue to work in the future.
 Existing tests may also need updating if you have changed Gilt's behavior.